Hold Back the Dawn

-Hold Back the Dawn is a 1941 American romantic drama film in which a Romanian gigolo marries an American woman in Mexico in order to gain entry to the United States, but winds up falling in love with her.
+Hold Back the Dawn is a 1941 American romantic drama film directed by Mitchell Leisen, in which a Romanian gigolo marries an American woman in Mexico in order to gain entry to the United States, but winds up falling in love with her.
 It stars Charles Boyer, Olivia de Havilland, Paulette Goddard, Victor Francen, Walter Abel, Curt Bois, Rosemary DeCamp, and an uncredited Veronica Lake.

 The movie was adapted by Charles Brackett and Billy Wilder from the 1940 novel by Ketti Frings.
-It was directed by Mitchell Leisen.

 It was nominated for Academy Awards for Best Picture, Best Actress in a Leading Role (Olivia de Havilland), Best Writing, Screenplay, Best Art Direction-Interior Decoration, Black-and-White, Best Cinematography, Black-and-White, and Best Music, Scoring of a Dramatic Picture.

 Plot

 The story opens with Georges Iscovescu recounting his story to a Hollywood film director at Paramount in an effort to earn some quick cash.
 Georges is a Romanian-born gigolo who has arrived in a Mexican border town seeking entry to the US.
 He has to endure a waiting period of up to eight years in order to obtain a quota number, living with other hopeful immigrants in the Esperanza Hotel.
 After six months he is broke and unhappy.
 When he runs into his former dancing partner, Anita Dixon, she explains how she quickly obtained US citizenship by marrying an American, who she then, just as quickly, divorced.

 Georges resolves on the same plan.
 He soon targets visiting school teacher Miss Emmy Brown who is in Mexico on a day trip with her class of about fifteen young boys.
 Georges manages to extend the time necessary to repair her broken-down automobile.
 Emmy and her pupils sleep in the lobby of the full-up Esperanza Hotel.
 This provides Georges the opportunity to quickly and intensively woo Emmy in the early morning hours; she awakens to him sitting nearby and gazing at her lovingly.
 By claiming she is the exact image of the lost love of his life, his seemingly intense ardor toward a stranger is plausible, and they marry later that same day.
 However, Georges must wait some weeks before entering the US, and Emmy returns home with the boys.

 A few days later, Emmy unexpectedly returns, complicating Georges' plans.
 Immigration inspector Hammock also appears, hunting for con artists such as Georges, and necessitating Georges' and an unwitting Emmy's departure.
 He drives all night, arriving at dawn in a small village.
 They participate in a festival of traditional blessings for newlyweds, an event that Emmy assumes has been Georges' destination all along.
 Georges had not planned on consummating the marriage, believing that he could return her to her small town essentially unchanged by the marriage, and fakes a shoulder injury.
 However, as the trip continues, he is surprised and increasingly enchanted by Emmy.
 When they stop at the seaside, Emmy bathes in the cool green water and Georges is unable to resist making love to her.